-Students will be able to autonomously learn novel programming languages.
+Students will be able to learn, also autonomously, novel programming languages.

-Basic knowledge of mathematics required by engineering courses is a must.
+Basic knowledge of mathematics required for the enrolment in an engineering course is necessary.

 - Computer architecture and organization, and operating systems (lectures: 4 h)

 Historical notes.
 Main components of a computer: central processing unit, main memory, system bus, peripherals.
 Instruction cycle.
-Operating systems: historical notes, main components, functionality and organization.
+Historical notes, main components, functionality and organization of operating systems.

-- Algorithms, programs, programming languages and integrated development environments (lectures: 2 h)
+- High-level programming languages, integrated development environments (lectures: 1 h)

 -- Main data types: integer and floating point numbers, character strings, Boolean values.
 Structured data types: lists and dictionaries.

--- Main instructions: assignment, conditional statements (if, if-else, if-elif), iterative statements (while, for); input/output functions: print, input; the break statement.
+-- Main instructions: assignment, conditional statements (if, if-else), iterative statements (while, for); the input/output functions print and input; the break statement.

 -- Program structure: functions.
-Built-in functions: Python's standard library, the libraries math and random.
-User-defined functions: instructions 'def' and 'return'; parameters, arguments, function call; scope of parameters and of local variables.
+Built-in functions: Python's standard library, the math and random libraries.
+User-defined functions: the instructions 'def' and 'return', parameters, arguments, function call, scope of parameters and of local variables.

--- File management: text files, operations on files, access modes; built-in functions: open, close, write, read, readline, readlines.
+-- File management: text files, operations on files, access modes; the built-in functions open, close, read, readline, readlines, write.

 -- Search algorithms: sequential and binary search; sorting algorithms: selection and insertion sort; coding in Python language.

-In-class exercises on binary information representation and computer programming in Python: 12 hours.
+In-class exercises on binary information representation, algorithm design, and computer programming in Python: 18 hours.

 Laboratory exercises on computer programming in Python: 20 hours.